18 Incredible Venice Instagram Spots You Can’t Miss

 7. Small corner near Rialto Bridge

 Even if you have only one day in Venice, you can’t miss strolling across the bridge at least one time!
-Although the bridge is usually very crowded during the day, you can easily take pictures on the small corner behind the bridge.
+Although the bridge is usually very crowded during the day, you can easily take pictures in the small corner behind the bridge.

 Location on Google Maps: Small corner near Rialto Bridge